Skip to main content

 2. If you need to update many relationships, this is best done by uploading a relationship table.

-3. For new Markets and IDP camps, their relationships to admin units can be specified when uploaded by adding a parent column in the file, and the system will automatically create the relationships.
+3. When adding new Markets and IDP camps, their relationships to admin units can be specified by adding a parent column that contains the FNIDs to the file.
+FDW will automatically create the relationships upon upload.

 Relationship types